Homicide investigation continues after woman found dead in North Andover home

-NORTH ANDOVER, MA (WHDH) - A police investigation into the murder of a woman in North Andover continues.
+NORTH ANDOVER, MA (WHDH) - NORTH ANDOVER, MA (WHDH) – Friends and family members of a North Andover woman who was found dead in her home Saturday are mourning the loss of a loved one as authorities continue to probe her murder.

-Wendi Rose Davidson, 49, was found dead around 12:30 p.m.
-Saturday in a two-family house on Lincoln Street, a spokeswoman for the Essex County District Attorney’s Office said.
-Davidson appeared to have been strangled, the DA’s office added.
+Wendi Rose Davidson, 49, was found dead around 12:30 p.m. in a two-family house on Lincoln Street, a spokeswoman for the Essex County District Attorney’s Office said.
+She appeared to have been strangled.

 Police officers responded to a 911 call after one of Davidson’s neighbors found her body in the basement.

-Friends of Davidson stopped by the home Sunday, leaving flowers and messages.
+Some of Davidson’s friends stopped by the home Sunday, leaving flowers and messages.

 Investigators executed search warrants for the apartment and Davidson’s vehicle.
 They are pursuing the case as a homicide, saying they don’t believe this was a “random act.”